Angel-ML/angel/docs/assistant/ModelConverter_en.md

 ---

->  Angel saves PSModel in binary format after the application is completed.
-The ModelConverter class parses the PSModel binary file to plaintext format.
+> Before Angel application finishes, any PSModel will be saved in binary format for enhancing speed and saving space.
+Understanding that some users may need to have the PSModels saved in plaintext format, we created ModelConverter class to parse the PSModel binary file to plaintext.

+## Format of the Model File Before Convertion

+Angel's model files have the following default designs:

-Each partition is saved as a file under the name partitionID.
-All the partitions of a PSModel are saved to the same directory; the name of the directory is the same as the modelName field of PSModel.
+* Each partition is saved as a file under the name partitionID
+* All the partitions of a PSModel are saved to the same directory; the name of the directory is the same as the modelName field of PSModel

+## Convertion Command

 The ModelConverter job can be submitted using the following command:

 ```bsh
 ./bin/angel-submit \